hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/72__Praveen_R._Bhat.md

 > *
 >

-​And only upon waking do come efforts for samAdhi too. :) Attributing bhAvarUpA works, otherwise doesn't; else we will have no argument with shUnyavAdins, who say that abhAvarUpa shUnya causes something!
+And only upon waking do come efforts for samAdhi too. :) Attributing bhAvarUpA works, otherwise doesn't; else we will have no argument with shUnyavAdins, who say that abhAvarUpa shUnya causes something!
 This is the reason that Tikakaras insist that avidyA is not abhAvarUpA.
 I am